Someone has recreated Radiohead's 'In Rainbows' using sounds entirely from 'Super Mario 64'

 Creator on4word has created all 42 minutes and 26 seconds of the band’s seventh album, which includes songs ‘Weird Fishes / Arpeggi’, ‘Reckoner’, ‘Nude’ and ‘Videotape’.

-Each track sounds just like the original from the 2007 album, with a Mario 64 twist that uses drum beats, bells synthesiser sound effects and snares.
+Each track is based on the original from the 2007 album, with a Mario 64 twist that uses drum beats, bells synthesiser sound effects and snares.

 You can listen to the full album below on YouTube or check it out track-by-track on Bandcamp or below.